 Limit only one food a day with more than 400 mg of sodium per

-One teaspoon of salt contains 2,400 milligrams of sodium.
+One teaspoon of salt contains 2,400 milligrams (mg) of sodium.
 You

-should limit your sodium to 1,500 milligrams a day.
+should limit your sodium to 1,500 milligrams or less each day.

 If you take medicine for high blood pressure, a low-sodium diet